 Although the 2012 drought event was more severe and intense than that of 2005 (Table S3), resilience values for greenness and tree growth were greater for 2012.
 This could be due to the different timing of the two droughts.
 The 2012 event was a winter drought (Trigo and others 2013) occurring earlier than the shorter 2005 drought.
 The latter matched the period of maximum growth for oak forests in late spring (Figure S4).
 This would highlight the importance of the timing of the drought as a key factor determining tree recovery after drought (Camarero and others 2015a; Huang and others 2018).
 For tree growth, the highest values of resilience were found for the two most severe events (1995 and 1999; Table S3) and tree-growth resilience was positively related to drought severity (Figure 5a).

-The high drought-resilience values reported here, in addition to the potential role of local adaptation, i.e high values of genetic resilience for those forests on Sierra Nevada (Valbuena-Carabaña and Gil 2013, 2017), suggest that land-use also has a key role in drought resilience and the determination of the range edge.
+The high drought-resilience values reported here, in addition to the potential role of local adaptation (i.e high values of genetic resilience for oak forests on Sierra Nevada.
+Valbuena-Carabaña and Gil 2013, 2017), suggest that land-use also has a key role to determine tree resilience to drought and the determination of the range edge of species.
 The high drought-resilience values reported here, coinciding with high values of genetic resilience for those forests on Sierra Nevada reported elsewhere (Valbuena-Carabaña and Gil 2013, 2017), appear to indicate the strong local adaptation of this oak species.
-Our findings agree with those of studies showing that the assumed higher vulnerability of dry edges does not necessarily hold (e.g. Cavin and Jump 2017).
-In our case, this can be explained by the fact that the current geographical rear-edge does not match with the potential ecological rear edge for the species because this has been determined mostly by human use.
+Our findings agree with those of studies showing that the assumed higher vulnerability of current geographical dry edges does not necessarily hold (e.g. Cavin and Jump 2017).
+In our case, this can be explained by the fact that the current geographical rear-edge does not match with the potential ecological rear edge for the species because this has been modified and determined mostly by human use.
 Martínez-Vilalta (2018) pointed out the importance of local adaptation and plasticity, and also of local environmental factors on the vulnerability shown by rear-edge populations.
 Our results highlight the ample small-scale variability at the ecological boundary and thus the rear edges need to be more clearly defined and delineated.
 All the above points, together with the characteristic high resprouting ability of the species, show the long-term persistence of these populations (Bellingham and Sparrow 2000).
-It should be mentioned that we studied only adult individuals established decades or centuries ago, meaning that it needs to be assessed whether the high resilience found is expressed at the species level or only in adult trees.
+It should be mentioned that we studied only adult individuals established decades or centuries ago, meaning that it needs to be assessed whether the high resilience found is expressed at the species level (i.e. also including regeneration) or only in adult trees.
 The rear-edge might differ for different ontogenic stages.
-It is important to assess whether seedling regeneration and recruitment are vulnerable, as in other Mediterranean species at their xeric limit (Castro and others 2004; Vilà-Cabrera and others 2011; Gea-Izquierdo and others 2015).
+It is important to assess whether seedling regeneration and recruitment are vulnerable and whether there is arrested succession, as in other Mediterranean species at some locations including their xeric limit (Castro and others 2004; Vilà-Cabrera and others 2011; Gea-Izquierdo and others 2015).

 Land-use legacies in relation to forest response under climate change and to the present rear edge